alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 after-the-fact:

-* Instead of just using the mean number of conversions, you can look at more interesting statistics like the median, percentiles, and standard deviation, and you take ignore outliers.
+* Instead of just using the mean number of conversions, you can look at more interesting statistics like the median, percentiles, and standard deviation, and you can ignore outliers.
 * You can cross-reference A/B test participation with more sophisticated metrics, like the
 [learning gain](https://sites.google.com/a/khanacademy.org/forge/khan-academy-data-science-public-documentation/learning-gain)